lsst-sims/sims_featureScheduler_runs3.5/early_draft/README.md

 * updates to DDF season.
 First season now auto-scales rather than being manually set.
 * taking LMC/SMC out of rolling
 * updated LMC/SMC filter balance.
 Trying to turn down u and g a little so dark time not oversubscribed
+* updating MW bulgy footprint a bit like v3.3 no_high_blob

 --looks like the flag to turn off uniform could use some more work, but if we want uniform releases it's fine.